-You've probably heard the quote: "Those who cannot remember the past are condemned to repeat it" [source: Santayana].
+Spanish philosopher George Santaya is credited with the old adage: "Those who cannot remember the past are condemned to repeat it."
 Sure, it's a little dramatic, and you wouldn't be blamed for letting loose a loud sigh and eye roll if someone said it to you in a preachy way.
-But the man who wrote these words, philosopher George Santayana, actually had a good point.
-Continuity is necessary to progress — or, in normal-people words, we gotta remember how we've done stuff in the past in order to do it better in the future.
+But the man who wrote these words had a good point.
+Continuity is necessary to progress — or, in normal-people words, we must remember stuff from our past in order to do it better in the future.

 So did all of history's disasters happen because some poor sap dropped the ball?
 Not really.
 Sometimes bad things happen that no one can control.
 And sometimes they happen over and over again to the same people.
 It's simply bad luck.